"Grey mouse" denies secret dealings in Austria scandal

-SALZBURG, Austria (Reuters) - An Austrian provincial official accused of secret financial dealings more typical of hedge funds went public on Friday, saying her bosses knew all about the speculative investments and exotic currency trades.
+SALZBURG, Austria, Jan 25 (Reuters) - An Austrian provincial official accused of secret financial dealings more typical of hedge funds went public on Friday, saying her bosses knew all about the speculative investments and exotic currency trades.

 Monika Rathgeber, who until Friday had been known to Austrians only as “Monika R”, fought back for the first time in a scandal which has exposed lax supervision of opaque provincial finances, brought on early regional elections and triggered a drive to amend the constitution.